DGE Faculty Award for Excellence in Graduate Student Mentoring

 2025 Award Nominees, Finalists and Awardees

-78 faculty were nominated for the Excellence in Graduate Student Mentoring Award, reflecting the depth of commitment across our campus.
-Eight exceptional finalists were selected, and the three awardees will be announced at the ceremony.
+78 faculty were nominated for the Faculty Award for Excellence in Graduate Student Mentoring Award, reflecting the depth of commitment across our campus.
+Eight exceptional finalists were selected, and the three awardees were announced at the ceremony.

 Awardees (in alphabetical order):